varlesh/christmas-snow-village/README.md

 # Settings
 ### MPV config ###
-Change options for your self on `/etc/mpv/mpv.conf`
+Change options your self at `~/.config/mpv/mpv.conf`

 By default used options for NVIDIA GPU:
 ```